Be part of the inspiring effort among dermatologists dedicated to helping patients, communities, and the specialty.

 Dermatology Advocacy Network: Get up close and personal with policymakers through the AADA’s national grassroots program designed to monitor federal and state issues affecting the specialty of dermatology.

-The Advisory Board invites AAD members to submit policy resolutions: The AAD's Advisory Board invites all AAD members as well as state, local, and specialty dermatology groups to submit proposed AAD/A policy resolutions on issues of interest and/or concern.
-The Advisory Board convenes every year at the AAD Annual Meeting to deliberate on members’ proposed resolutions, and if approved, propose them to the AAD’s Board of Directors for consideration.
-Email all resolutions and questions regarding the Advisory Board to Abigail Osborne at email@example.com.
+The Advisory Board: The AAD's Advisory Board (AB) invites all AAD members as well as state, local, and specialty dermatology groups to submit proposed AAD/A policy resolutions on issues of interest and/or concern.
+The AB convenes every year at the AAD Annual Meeting to deliberate on members’ proposed resolutions, and if approved, propose them to the AAD’s Board of Directors for consideration.
+Email all resolutions and questions regarding the Advisory Board to Ashley Cook at email@example.com.

-Academy Councils, Committees and Task Forces: Your willingness to get involved is important to the strategic direction of the AAD.
+Academy Councils, Committees, and Task Forces: Your willingness to get involved is important to the strategic direction of the AAD.
 The mission and activities of a committee provide leadership and direction on a variety of AAD initiatives.
-Volunteer for appointments.
+Each year the appointment application is available mid-April through June 30.
+Leadership approves appointments in November/December.

 If you have suggestions for opportunities that are not listed, please send an email to firstname.lastname@example.org.